We can’t promise a cure, but our priority is your dog’s comfort.

 | Elite Member ($30/year) | ~$20.99* | $0.006/mg |

-3. ElleVet Complete CBD + CBDA Oil (4,200 mg) - Most Scientifically Backed Option
+3. ElleVet Complete CBD + CBDA Oil - Most Scientifically Backed Option

-ElleVet’s CBD oil for dogs is the premium choice for owners who want the exact formula used in university clinical trials and don’t mind paying for that validation.
+ElleVet’s CBD oil is the top pick for owners who want the same formula used in university clinical trials and are willing to pay extra for that level of validation.

-If your oncologist recommends a specific brand, it’s likely this one.
-ElleVet Sciences has funded major clinical studies, including the famous Cornell University trial on osteoarthritis.
+If your oncologist suggests a specific brand, it’s probably this one.
+ElleVet Sciences has funded major clinical studies, including the well-known Cornell University trial on osteoarthritis.

-For cancer support, their claim to fame is their proprietary CBD + CBDA blend.
-They argue that maintaining the acidic form of the cannabinoid (CBDA) improves how the body absorbs inflammation relief.
+For cancer support, their standout feature is a special CBD + CBDA blend.
+They believe keeping the acidic form (CBDA) helps the body absorb it better.

-It’s a highly concentrated product at 70 mg/mL.
-This is significantly stronger than standard oils (which sit around 20 to 30 mg/mL), allowing you to give a decent dose without forcing your dog to swallow a huge amount of liquid.
+This oil is highly concentrated at 70 mg/mL, much stronger than standard oils (usually 20 to 30 mg/mL).
+This means you can give a good dose without making your dog swallow a lot of liquid.

-Because the formula is rich in terpenes, it has a very strong, bitter, grassy smell.
-To help with this, they offer empty capsules with the oil so you can bypass your dog’s taste buds if they’re nauseous.
+The formula is rich in terpenes, so it has a strong, grassy smell and taste.
+To help with this, they include empty capsules so you can give the oil without your dog tasting it if they feel nauseous.

 Features